MatheusLetra/TicTacToeGame/readme.md

 This project is a simple game that reproduces a classical Tic Tac Toe in a Mobile version

-The game will be published on Google Play Store
+The game is published on the Google Play Store, access it through the link: [Google Play Store](https://play.google.com/store/apps/details?id=com.mldeveloper.tictactoemobile&pli=1)

 # Running